 1894 Six Mile Rd., Murphys, CA

-It might be small, but the Ironstone Heritage Museum contains some fascinating Native American and California Gold Rush artifacts.
-It was established as a tribute to that historic time and to the Mi Wok who inhabited the area before the mass influx of mining hopefuls.
+The Ironstone Heritage Museum was established as a tribute to the historic California Gold Rush era and the Mi Wuk people who inhabited the area before the mass influx of mining hopefuls.
 The Gold Rush collection includes photos, mining maps and personal artifacts including letters written by miners to friends and family back home giving an intimate peek into what life was really like for these 19th century adventurers.

 The centerpiece of the museum is Ironstone’s Crown Jewel, the world’s largest piece of crystalline gold.
 At 44 lbs troy (16.4 kg), it is substantially larger than the Fricot “Nugget” (13.8 lb troy; 5.15 kg) and the Whopper (11.7 lb troy; 4.37 kg), the next two largest specimens.
 The “Gold Pocket”, as it has come to be known, is 98 percent pure, making it a specimen of exceedingly high quality and value.
 Sixty-three pounds before preparation, it spent almost a year in an acid bath washing away most of the surrounding matrix to ultimately reveal the forty-four pound specimen that is on display at the winery.
 The stone entrance to the crystalline gold display is reminiscent of an early “forty-niners” gold mine with its massive stone face and broad beam construction.